Virasoro constraints on moduli of sheaves and vertex algebras

-In this section we will finish the proof of Theorem \ref{thm: main}.
-By Theorem \ref{thm: rankreduction} it is sufficient to prove the Virasoro constraints for $P_\alpha^\infty$, which is what we now proceed to do.
-Recall that we explained in Section \ref{sec: limits} that these moduli spaces are: \begin{enumerate} \item symmetric powers $C^{[n]}$ for curves, \item nested Hilbert scheme $S_\beta^{[0,n]}$ (both in the torsion-free and torsion cases). \end{enumerate} Both $C^{[n]}$ and $S_\beta^{[0,n]}$ can be regarded as pairs formed by either rank 1 sheaves or torsion sheaves.
-There is a sequence of equivalences of Virasoro constraints for different spaces:
+\begin{theorem} Let $X$ be a curve or a surface with $h^{1,0}=h^{2,0}=0$.
+Then the moduli space $M$ of slope or Gieseker semistable torsion-free sheaves on $X$ satisfies the Virasoro constraints, i.e.,

-where $M_n$ and $M_{\beta,n}$ denote the moduli of zero dimensional and one dimensional sheaves, respectively.
-The labels RR, JS and PB stand for rank reduction (Theorem \ref{thm: rankreduction}), Joyce-Song wall-crossing and projective bundle compatibility, respectively.
-The rank reduction argument was explained previously.
-Joyce-Song wall-crossing expresses the virtual fundamental class of moduli of pairs in terms of the classes of moduli of sheaves.
-A general formulation of this is proved in \cite[Theorem A.4]{Bo21.5} (see \eqref{Eq: PJS} below); in the case of higher rank curves it appears already in \cite[Theorem 2.8]{Bu22}.
-For the symmetric power of curves the consequence of \eqref{Eq: PJS} is
+Under Assumption \ref{ass:WCpair}, the same statement holds for the moduli spaces of slope semistable one-dimensional sheaves on such surfaces. \end{theorem} When there are no strictly semistable sheaves, the above statement proves Conjecture \ref{conj: virasorosheaves} in the cases $(m,d) = (1,1), (2,2)$ and $(2,1)$ under Assumption \ref{ass:WCpair} as shown in Section \ref{subsec: virasoroprimary}.
+More generally, this theorem provides strong evidence for Conjecture \ref{conj:actualinvvir} even when there exist strictly semistable sheaves.

-where $e^{(1,0)}\in V_\bullet^{\pa}$ is the class of a point $\{(\CO_X, 0)\}$ in the component $\CP_{(1,0)}$.
-Virasoro constraints follow from Lemma \ref{Lem: Mnp}, which shows that $[M_{n}]^\inva\in \widecheck{P}_0$.
-We also give an alternative direct proof of the Virasoro constraints for the symmetric product in Section \ref{sec: symmetricpowers} that has no interpretation in terms of the diagrams in \eqref{Eq:pairsheafWC}.
+In order to prove Theorem \ref{thm: main result of the paper}, we are left to prove the Virasoro constraints for $P_\alpha^\infty$ by Theorem \ref{thm: rankreduction}.
+This is what we now proceed to do.
+Recall that we explained in Section \ref{sec: limits} that these moduli spaces are: \begin{enumerate} \item symmetric powers $C^{[n]}$ for curves, \item nested Hilbert scheme $S_\beta^{[0,n]}$ (both in the torsion-free and torsion cases). \end{enumerate} In the case of the symmetric power of curves, we give an elementary and direct proof in Proposition \ref{prop: symmetricpowers}.